modular/modular/KGEN/docs/MojoNotes.md

 ### Main

-In Lightning the main function has signature `fn main()`.
+In Mojo the main function has signature `fn main()`.
 That function is exported automatically with the unique symbol "main" in the final object file.
 This is subject to change as we close the gap with Python's functionality.

 ### The full power of MLIR at your fingertips

-A design goal of the Lightning is to provide "syntactic sugar" that makes it much easier to write KGEN kernels than writing MLIR directly.
+A design goal of the Mojo is to provide "syntactic sugar" that makes it much easier to write KGEN kernels than writing MLIR directly.
 Our approach to solve this is to provide library developers full access to low-level MLIR constructs, and allow them to build domain specific zero-cost abstractions on